 DPHI conducted the second iteration of the statewide health needs assessment from April to November 2016.
-The results from this assessment will update findings from the 2012 assessment outlined in this report, and inform the next round of SHIP set to commence in January 2017.
-This first SHIP set the stage for future iterations.
-DPHI is committed to working with the steering committee and coalition to develop a revised SHIP that reflects Delaware's growing and changing health landscape.
+The results from this assessment updates findings from the 2012 assessment outlined in this report, and will continue to inform the next round of SHIP set to commence in January 2018.

+The first SHIP set the stage for future iterations of SHIP that truly reflect Delaware's growing and changing health landscape.